Helperbird/website/src/pages/features/pdfs.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Effortlessly Annotate and Highlight PDFs | Dyslexia-Friendly PDF Reader
+title:  Annotate and Highlight PDFs | Dyslexia-Friendly PDF Reader
-description: Elevate your PDF interactions with Helperbird's Dyslexia-Friendly PDF Reader.
-Not only can you annotate, highlight, and add sticky notes, but you also gain the advantage of dyslexia support features.
-With integrated text-to-speech, Immersive Reader, and a highlighter tool, navigating and studying PDFs becomes a seamless experience.
-Try it now with our easy-to-use browser extension.
+description: Easily annotate, highlight, and add sticky notes to your PDFs with Helperbird's PDF Reader.
+Enjoy dyslexia support features like text-to-speech and Immersive Reader to make reading and studying PDFs simpler and more accessible.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 featurePageTitle: Effortlessly Annotate and Highlight PDFs with Helperbird's Dyslexia-Friendly PDF Reader
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/pdf.svg"
 youtubeId: vwT8SAJfU3E
-cardTitle: Dyslexia-Friendly PDF Reader
+cardTitle: PDF Reader
 featureDescription: Elevate your PDF interactions with Helperbird's Dyslexia-Friendly PDF Reader.
 Not only can you annotate, highlight, and add sticky notes, but you also gain the advantage of dyslexia support features.
 With integrated text-to-speech, Immersive Reader, and a highlighter tool, navigating and studying PDFs becomes a seamless experience.
 group: reading
 color: pink